 a book which equips the Polish ecocritic/philologist with all the elementary research tools, a wide English bibliography and a navigation equipment which allows to move in the jungle of themes and approaches created by this critical school in the last 25 years.

-In her description of the Poranek Marii (Maria's Morning) collection of short stories, Justyna Sobolewska emphasised two properties of Fiedorczuk's prose: her exceptional way of writing about nature and the way in which the author “talks about harm, pain, sexual violence, and shows the moment at which the life of her protagonists (mainly female) are suddenly shaken up.”
-Both motifs are found in the titular short story, featuring a character called Zetka, a former tailoring school student and rape victim who lives in a forest
+In her description of the Poranek Marii (Maria's Morning) collection of short stories, Justyna Sobolewska emphasised two properties of Fiedorczuk's prose: her exceptional way of writing about nature and the way in which the author 'talks about harm, pain, sexual violence, and shows the moment at which the life of her protagonists (mainly female) is suddenly shaken up'.
+Both motifs are found in the titular short story, featuring a character called Zetka, a former tailoring school student and rape victim who lives in a forest.

 In Close Countries Fiedorczuk exposes the creatures' sensitivity, she discovers even brutal tarantulas are delicate and fragile, and their venom is not as dangerous as we are used to thinking.
-She seems to be saying that we create most of our fears ourselves - wrote Aleksandra Byrska (Instytut Książki, 23.05.2016).
+She seems to be saying that we create most of our fears ourselves (Instytut Książki, 23.05.2016).

 - Cyborg w ogrodzie.
-Uwagi o ekokrytyce, Gdański: Wydawnictwo Naukowe Katedra, 2015.
+Uwagi o ekokrytyce, Wydawnictwo Naukowe Katedra, Gdańsk 2015.